kk-spartans/scholars-cup/02 - The Best is Yet to Be, or Not To Be/03 - The rise and risks of a lonelier world/03 - The rise and risks of a lonelier world.md

 > Sometimes social distancing is the problem.
 In 2023, the World Health Organization declared loneliness a pressing [global health threat](https://www.theguardian.com/global-development/2023/nov/16/who-declares-loneliness-a-global-public-health-concern).
 Explore how this concern varies [around the world](https://www.sciencealert.com/global-review-finds-loneliness-is-a-common-and-harrowing-issue-we-are-overlooking), then discuss with your team: do you agree that there is a “loneliness epidemic”—and, if so, how can it be treated?

-## How This Varies around the World
+## How This Varies Around The World

 - **Worldwide**
   - Common across all regions, worsened post-COVID